Ukrainian Drone Strikes Hit Multiple Russian Oil Refineries, Causing Fires and Environmental Conc...

 Why It Matters

-The escalation in attacks on energy infrastructure could disrupt oil supplies and increase environmental risks in affected regions.
-These developments may also influence the broader dynamics of the conflict and international responses.
+The escalation in attacks on energy infrastructure may impact regional energy supplies, environmental safety, and the broader dynamics of the conflict between Ukraine and Russia.

 What's Next